nikolas-haug/home-interiors/README.md

-# Project2
+# FRNSH

-Small business owner who provide customize doors, kitchen to the local clients have hard time getting more customer engagement in their websites.
-Clients are usually have budget constraints and they want to know how much will the products costs.
-This app gets the user data and let user select the main door and other interior doors and kitchen for their homes.
-Users can save and update the selected item in their profile.
-This app helps the user to make better decision and increase the customer engagement with the contractor.
+This web application is designed to facilitate customer engagement for the small business owner.
+In this particular instance, the products advertised are customized doors, kitchen cabinets, and wood flooring.
+Considering the budget restraints that clients might have, this app allows the user to make detailed selections from a wide variety of prodcuts in each category, storing their choices, and the accumulated price of these selections, in an authenticated user package for later scrutinization.
+Users can then udate and delete the selected items in their package as they compare it with their overall budget.